ilias-lp/canary-weather-etl/README.md

 ## Periodic Update

-In order to keep the database relevant, periodic updates are necessary.
-In order to minimize costs that are majorly chrager per job run on AWS, a monthly update will be considered for implementation.
-It will comprise scheduled running of two lambda functions (for each data source), Glue job triggered by successful completion of Lambda functions and triggering of Glue crawler for data catalog update at the end of the Glue job.
+Periodic updates are necessary for maintaining the database's relevance.
+In order to minimize costs that are majorly charged per job run on AWS, a monthly update will be considered for implementation.
+It will comprise scheduled running of two lambda functions (for each data source), Glue job triggered by successful completion of Lambda functions and triggering of Glue crawler for data catalog update by completion of the Glue job.

 ![Automated Database Update](https://github.com/user-attachments/assets/b93e17ca-cc14-4c69-b18e-ccd89051d3b4)

 Collecting data for the past month only requires some changes in our Lambda code as for extraction period and S3 bucket key where a specifically designated location for updates will be used.
-Taken intoi account non-critical nature of monthly raw data, the update folder content will be scheduled for deletion a few days after creation through S3 Lifecycle Rules for having a clean /updates path for the next monthly update.
+Taken into account non-critical nature of monthly raw data, the update folder content will be scheduled for deletion a few days after creation through S3 Lifecycle Rules for having a clean /updates path for the next monthly update.

 ```python
 import json